folkertvanheusden/lock_trace/README.md

 * You may want to look at the defines in 'config.h' to enable- or disable certain functionality of lock_tracer.
 Disabling e.g. timing measurements makes it faster.
+Also using 'SHALLOW_BACKTRACE' helps for speed.

 * If your program suddenly hangs where it did not before, then this may be caused by the version of 'backtrace' in libgcc